moneytoo/Player/README.md

 ### What to do if Bluetooth audio is not in sync with video?

-Just pause and again resume playback.
+Just pause and resume playback once again.

 ### How do I change subtitle font, size or color?